 - Heart failure

-- A condition present at birth that reduces the oxygen-carrying capacity of red blood cells (hemoglobinopathy)
+- Hemoglobinopathy, a condition present at birth that reduces red blood cells' ability to carry oxygen.

 - Nicotine dependence (smoking)